praveensiddu/aws/lamp/README.md

   - ssh key based login to other hosts.
   - security group to allow login to other hosts.
 - You can also verify that your keypair is present here https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:

+# Install & configure
+Either use the fully automated approach or manually execute the commands
+## Fully Automated
+- Login to bastion host and set the following env variables.
+  - export MYSQLROOTPASSWORD=
+  - export ANSIBLE_HOST_KEY_CHECKING=false
+- wget https://raw.githubusercontent.com/praveensiddu/aws/main/lamp/ansible-setup.yml -O ansible-setup.yml
+- ansible-playbook -e  "mysql_root_password=$MYSQLROOTPASSWORD"  ansible-setup.yml
+- update the /etc/haproxy/haproxy.cfg on load balancer host to point to this IP "echo $LAMP_INST_IP"
+- access phpAdmin page http://yourdomain/phpMyAdmin/ and make sure you can login as root.

+## Multiple commands
+Use these steps if you prefer not to use the fully automated approach.

 ## Either create using CLI or manually on the UI.
 ### Create AWS Linux2 Instance using CLI
 Create  instance